-J Looks useful but could be improved - just relevant information.
-Since have never used, not sure what A and C mean.
-Also, not having stops in between, for a first-time person using this, I would want something simpler J Need to move away from this, to an app.
-Want an app and want real time hers agree?) ) A question of generation - I am used to printed but would also like an app.
-I can manage either way J She's right, you need to have both.
+- A question of generation I am used to printed but would also like an app.
+I can manage either way -) She's right, you need to have both.
 You have senior and younger people.
 Young people would prefer to have something on their phone, quick.
-Need multiple options - print and app J The reality is many people have to switch buses, then you'd need two of these Ĵ This gives you a lot of info, and it is easy for you to make a mistake.
+Need multiple options print and app - \int The reality is many people have to switch buses, then you'd need two of these - This gives you a lot of info, and it is easy for you to make a mistake.
 When use BART I use the trip planner.
 Stops and times are given around the times I want.
-I don't know if they have anything like that, but a trip planner makes it much easier J Yeah, I've used the trip planner on BART.
-It's great This is a little complicated for me, would rather have an app or something I can look up on my phone J Definitely an app or trip planner.
-I just want to know to go here, and it gets you here (to a location), and it gives you the times J OCD, it doesn't work for me J It's hard to understand, the first time looking at it WI nat is your preference - printed or online only?
-Printed = 0 ) Online = 9(why?) Ţ Can't be responsible to remember to bring all these papers everywhere I go each day.
-Easier and faster If you don't go from here to here, may need to have three or four schedules like this Online easier and quicker J More current, pretty much only information I want.
+I don't know if they have anything like that, but a trip planner makes it much easier -) Yeah, I've used the trip planner on BART.
+It's great - This is a little complicated for me, would rather have an app or something I can look up on my phone - Definitely an app or trip planner.
+I just want to know to go here, and it gets you here (to a location), and it gives you the times -) OCD, it doesn't work for me -) It's hard to understand, the first time looking at it

+What is your preference - printed or online only?

+-) Printed = 0 -) Online = 9(why?) - Can't be responsible to remember to bring all these papers everywhere I go each day. -) Easier and faster - \int If you don't go from here to here, may need to have three or four schedules like this -) Online easier and quicker -) More current, pretty much only information I want.
 Not excessive information.
-And if I want it on paper I can print it out J Online will give you the most options, so if you are going somewhere SamTrans might not be the best option.
+And if I want it on paper I can print it out -) Online will give you the most options, so if you are going somewhere SamTrans might not be the best option.
 It might be marginally more to get somewhere 20 minutes faster, online tells you that.
-Mo ock exercise J Brand messaging Ĵ Radio and TV J Be out there Pro omotional J Free ride day/passes